DrParulShah/Melanoma_Detection_Using_CNN/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-- This project was inspired by...
+- Thanks to Upgrad Instructors and Live PI Sessions
-- References if any...
+- Gratitude to Kaggle data sets and Google Colab platform
-- This project was based on [this tutorial](https://www.example.com).
+- Gratitude to Github

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@DrParulShah] - feel free to contact me!

 <!-- You don't have to include all sections - just the one's relevant to your project -->